dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 This happens more often with benchmarks that either (a) do a lot of internal looping to boost the elapsed time of a measurement interval, rather than relying on BDN to determine the appropriate iteration strategy, or (b) are very long running, so that BDN determines that it does not need to run many iterations to obtain measurements of "significant" duration (250 ms or so).

 In the performance repo configurations we reduce the number of warmup iterations and have some benchmarks that fall into both categories above.
 We'll likely need to make some adjustment to these benchmarks to ensure that we're measuring Tier1 code performance.

+## References

+* [OSR Design Document](https://github.com/dotnet/runtime/blob/main/docs/design/features/OnStackReplacement.md).
+May be a bit dated in places.
+* [OSR Next Steps Issue](https://github.com/dotnet/runtime/issues/33658).
+Has a lot of information on issues encountered during bring-up, current limitations, and ideas for things we might revisit.